christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 The idea of the paper is to use Graph Convolutional Networks (GCN) to embed logical formulas.
 There exists multiple languages into which a formula can be compiled, with some appealing or simplifying characteristics (satisfiability, determinism, decomposability, polytime satisfiabily, polytime counting...).

+The evaluation is performed against 2 datasets:

+- a synthetic dataset of logical formulas

+?? where do formula strings come from
+??? where do these features come from

+- the VRD dataset with added logical formulas for each possible relations

 # Forms

 Logical formulas are compiled into different graph forms: